Table of contents

 Vitamin B12: for DNA synthesis

-Vitamin B12 supports the reduction of homocysteine levels (blood levels of the amino acid homocysteine) and can therefore reduce the risk of heart disease, just like vitamin B9.
+Vitamin B12 supports the lowering of the homocysteine mirror (blood levels of amino acid homocysteine) and can therefore reduce risk of heart disease, as well as vitamin B9.
 It contributes to the formation of red blood cells and DNA.
-Vitamin B12 helps with the formation of new cells, the breakdown of some fatty acids and promotes the growth of nerve cells.28 The daily requirement for vitamin B12 for adult men and women is approx. 4.0 µg per day.
-Pregnant women need approx. 4.5 µg and breastfeeding women approx. 5.5 µg.29
+Vitamin B12 helps with the formation of new cells, with the breakdown of some fatty acids and promotes the growth of the nerve cells.
+28 The daily requirement for vitamin B12 for adult men and women is around 4.0 µg per day.
+Pregnant women need approx. 4.5 µg and breastfeeding women approx. 5.5 µg 29

 What happens with vitamin B12 deficiency

-Vitamin B12 deficiency is characterized by fatigue, general weakness, anemia, loss of appetite and weight loss.30 Neurological problems, such as numbness and tingling in the hands and feet, can occur31 Other symptoms of vitamin B12 deficiency include depression, confusion, balance problems, dementia, poor memory and pain in the mouth or on the tongue.
-The neurological symptoms of vitamin B12 deficiency can also occur without anemia, which is why early diagnosis and intervention is important to avoid incurable damage.32
+Vitamin B12 deficiency Is characterized by fatigue, general weakness, anemia, loss of appetite and weight loss.
+30 Neurological problems, such as numbness and tingling in the hands and feet, can occur.
+31 Other symptoms of a vitamin B12 deficiency are depression, confusion, equilibrium, dementia, bad memory and pain in the mouth or on the tongue.
+The neurological symptoms of a vitamin B12 deficiency can also occur without anemia, which is why early diagnosis and intervention is important to avoid incurable damage.
+32

 Natural sources of vitamin B12